 Over time, exposure to ultraviolet (UV) rays weakens the connective tissues that hold the blood vessels in their place.
 This weakness makes the blood vessels fragile, which means that even after a minor bump, red blood cells can leak into the deeper layers of the skin, causing the distinctive purpura to appear.

-People who take certain drugs, such as blood thinners or steroids, on a regular basis may be more likely to experience purpura.
-Non-steroidal anti-inflammatory drugs (NSAIDs) may also contribute to the condition.
+People who take certain medications, such as blood thinners or corticosteroids, on a regular basis

 Senile purpura may also be a sign of collagen loss in the skin and bones.
 Doctors may see the loss of collagen in the skin as an indication that the person is experiencing a similar reduction in bone health.

-The most noticeable symptoms are the distinct reddish purple spots that appear on the body and keep recurring over an extended period.
+The most noticeable symptoms are the distinct reddish purple or brown spots that appear on the body and keep recurring over an extended period.

 Additional symptoms include: